rozek/node-red-rest-service-examples/README.md

 In order to use this store, simply import its [flow](examples/file-based-key-value-store.json) into your Node-RED workspace and deploy.

 For experimentation purposes, you may import the [Postman collection](PostmanCollection.json) that comes with this repository and use the predefined requests for this store.

+### Folder-based Key-Value-Store ###

+If the total size of all data to be kept in a key-value-store is expected to exceed 10 MB, it may be useful to give the value of each key its own file.
+Since managing folders with large numbers of files may become difficult, these files should be organized into a hierarchical set of folders.
+This structure and the fact that the permitted keys may not be directly used as file names makes it necessary to provide an explicit mapping from a store key to the path of a value file.

+The following example assumes "universally unique identifiers" (UUIDs) as keys (and file names) and uses the last three hexadecimal digits to route these keys into one of 16\*16\*16 = 2<sup>12</sup> = 4096 folders.
+Assuming that all used keys are equally distributed, a set of 2<sup>20</sup> (i.e., more than one million) keys will therefore lead to folders containing approx. 2<sup>8</sup>8 = 256 files each.

 ## File Management ##